In this

 Do their findings make sense?

-The preliminary results of the study make sense.
 A limitation is that the study was not conducted using the robot in real-life healthcare situations.

 How did things change?